OpenAEC/OpenAEC/README.md

     // be recognized when AddinManager parses the source DLL for addins.
 This plug-in's
     // button and tab will be created manually on startup.
 ```
 * An Installer project has been added to OpenAEC toolkit.
-In order to be able to build the source properly, please follow these instructions: [AddinManager](https://github.com/design-technology/OpenAEC/wiki/OpenAEC-Installer)
+In order to be able to build the source properly, please follow these instructions: [OpenAEC Installer](https://github.com/design-technology/OpenAEC/wiki/OpenAEC-Installer)